hamalizer/tech_stack_migrations/README.md

 # Tech Stack Migrations EDA

-EDA on Tech service stack migrations.
+This is an EDA on Tech service stack migrations.

 Includes a Jupyter notebook in notebook folder and streamlit site data in app.py